Zarrie/DataStrPog-course-2017-2018/README.md

-# DataStrPog-course-2017-2018
+# Data structures and programming course 2017/18

-Data structures and algorithms course of FMI SU 2017/18 -example programs
+Data structures and algorithms course of FMI SU 2017/18

+#  -example programs

-  -homework solutions
+#  -homework solutions

-  -and other useful stuff
+#  -and other useful stuff

 can be found here